kubedb/website/content/docs/platform/v2026.7.10/api/users-settings/authenticated-user.md

 The high-level design also lists deployment-order endpoints under the authenticated user (`POST /user/deploy/orders` and the `/user/deploy/orders/{id}/render/*` preview routes).
-These are not part of the machine-readable OpenAPI specification for this group and are therefore not documented in detail here; consult the `b3` source (`routers/api/v1`) for their current request/response shapes.
+These are not part of the machine-readable OpenAPI specification for this group and are therefore not documented in detail here; consult the KubeDB Platform API Server source (`routers/api/v1`) for their current request/response shapes.